ludovic-m/training-terraform/README.md

 ### Virtual Machine

 Create a file named `vm.tf` and add a virtual machine resource with the spec defined earlier.
+When creating a virtual machine using terraform, use the `azurerm_linux_virtual_machine` or the `azurerm_windows_virtual_machine` resource.
+The `azurerm_virtual_machine` resource is older and may be deprecated in the future.

 ```bash
 resource "azurerm_virtual_machine" "main" {